noiramschneider/autolume-runpod/README.md

 Some of the dependencies fall under the [Nvidia Source Code License](https://github.com/NVlabs/stylegan3/blob/main/LICENSE.txt).

 ## Project status
 This code base is still open to changes and bugs might still appear.
-Please create issues and let us know so we can polish for the final release!
+Please create issues and let us know so we can polish it for the final release! \
+As a dedicated research team behind Autolume, we emphasize that our system is a tool for exploration and innovation without direct support.